 Alongside his roommates, the respondent stated that other people were placed in the vans.
 He claimed they were “taken from the street” and described them as those “who sell papers or try to earn money working in the streets.”

 According to the respondent, the number of people gathered by the police totalled 50.
 Algerians, Moroccans, Egyptians, Iraqis and Syrians were all present.

 Over six minors were also reportedly among them.

 Inside the van, the respondent reported seeing “the Albanian birds” (in reference to the double-headed eagle on Albania’s flag) and the sign of the European Union.
-He did not reveal what this was displayed on.
+He did not explain what this was displayed on.

 Greece and Albania share a 250km land border.
 Unlike other hotspots monitored by the BVMN, the frontier between the two countries is largely porous, often lacking fencing and clear demarcation.

-During this journey, the respondent witnessed an alarming incident.
+During this journey, the respondent reported witnessing an alarming incident.
 It began when one man asked the officers if he could go to the toilet.
 They pulled over, next to a wooded area, and let the man relieve himself on the verge.
 Yet one officer stood “too close”, which caused the man to complain as he did not want anyone to “look at him while he was naked”.

 Their argument soon escalated and the officer went to strike the man.
 However, all of the other men rushed the officer to protect their companion.

 Amid this commotion, one man fled into the wood.
 The officers followed in pursuit where the respondent lost sight of them.
 Then, he claimed that three gunshots rang out.
 Shortly afterwards, the officers returned with the man.
 He was unharmed.